tatsuhikonaito/DEEP-HLA/README.md

 ## Sample

-The sample models trained with our Japanese reference panel and T1DGC reference panel will be uploaded after the orignal paper of `DEEP*HLA` is published.
+The sample models used in our study will be uploaded after the orignal paper of `DEEP*HLA` is published.

 ## Reference